 Established in 1969, the school continues to provide a positive environment where new families are welcomed, everyone works well together, students are supported and all experience success.

-The school community will celebrate the school’s 50th anniversary in 2019.
+The school community will celebrate the school’s 50th anniversary this year.